Skip to main content

 Overview

-The OpenPGPPlain signer signs arbitrary hashed data and produces a signature using NONEwithX signature algorithms (NONEwithRSA, NONEwithECDSA or NONEwithDSA) and expects that hash digest is supplied for signing not the data itself.
+The OpenPGPPlain signer signs arbitrary hashed data and produces a signature using NONEwithX signature algorithms (NONEwithRSA or NONEwithECDSA ) and expects that hash digest is supplied for signing not the data itself.

-The signature algorithm is chosen depending on the signing key: NONEwithDSA for DSA keys, NONEwithECDSA for ECDSA keys, and otherwise NONEwithRSA.
+The signature algorithm is chosen depending on the signing key: NONEwithECDSA for ECDSA keys, and otherwise NONEwithRSA.
 When using an RSA key, the input must be in an appropriate format, refer to RFC#3447 for details.

 Note that this signer uses OpenPGP and not X.509 certificates.
-The OpenPGP public key can instead be obtained from the worker's status output.
+You can instead obtain the OpenPGP public key from the worker status output.
 Additionally, the generate CSR functionality allows adding a user ID to the public key and storing the new public key in the PGPPUBLICKEY worker property.

 The key management operations are the same as for the generic OpenPGP Signer.